-The Savannah Metropolitan Statistical Area (MSA) is comprised of Bryan, Chatham, and Effingham Counties and has a total of more than 2,490 miles of roadways.
+The Savannah Metropolitan Statistical Area (MSA) encompasses Map 5.2 depicts the functional classification of the roadway Bryan, Chatham, and Effingham Counties and has a total of more than 2,940 miles of roadways.
 These roadways are categorized by their use and the amount of traffic carried.
 These categories, as defined by the Federal Highway Administration (FHWA), are described on the facing page.